-ance Co. held a two days "meeting, Friday and Saturday of last week. her father's the late Philo D. Beck-A large number of the board were present.
-Friday was devoted to the her husband, a bright little girl of 13 revision of the by laws, and Saturday | years.
-She spent much time in travel applications, over one hundred thous- deceased was 41 years of age. and dollars worth being approved.
+rien Co.
+Farmers Mutual Fire Insur- Thanksgiving and Christmas time. ance Co. held a two days meeting, A large number of the board were applications, over one hundred thous- | deceased was 41 years of age. and dollars worth being approved.

-Last Sunday evening at the Christian church Rev. John S. Merrick delivered an interesting address on the work of the American Peace Society | parted this life, Noy.
+Last Sunday evening at the Chrisnan church Rev. John S. Merrick delivered an interesting address on the work of the American Peace Society | parted this life, Nov.
 2. of Boston.
-Mr. Merrick is a Methodist clergyman who has been travelling for the past seven years in the Northwest in the interest of this movement and is an earnest exponent of the plans and aims of the organization.
+Mr. Merrick is a Methodist clergyman who has been travelling for the past seven years in the Northwest in the interest of this movement and is an earnest exponent of the plans and aims of the organi-

 W. S. Martin came home last week.
-Avenue is the envy of his playmates, appointment to the railway mail service between New York and Chicago.
+Saturday he received notice of his labors of J. A. Frye she was convert-Avenue is the envy of his playmates, appointment to the railway mail service between New York and Chicago.
 His run will probably be from Chicago to Cleveland although it may be farther east.
-As this route, over the L. S. & M. S. is regarded one of the held in Zion Evangelical church, most desirable in the postal setvice, he naturally feels somewhat elated.-Berrien Springs Era.
+As this route, over the L. S. & M. S. is regarded one of the held in Zion Evangelical church, most desirable in the postal setvice, he naturally feels somewhat elated .-Berrien Springs Era.